Gehana Vasisth

 Vandana Tiwari known by her stage name Gehana Vasisth, is an Indian actress, model, and television presenter.
 After working for several brands as a model, she was crowned as Miss Asia Bikini.

 Early life and background

 Vasisth was born in Chirimiri, Chhattisgarh.
-Her mother, Meena Tiwari is a housewife and her father, Rajendra Tiwari was an education officer.
+Her mother, Sita Vasisth was a gynaecologist and her father, Ravindra Vasisth was an education officer.

-She has one younger sister Namrata and two younger brothers Vedant and Sankalp Tiwari.
+She has one younger sister Namrata and two younger brothers Nitish and Gaurav.
 Her friends call her by the nickname Zindagi.

 Career

 Gehana worked as a model for many international brands.
 She did about 70 advertisements.
 She won the Miss Asia Bikini contest of 2012.
 She did more than 80 advertisements.
 She later entered the film industry through lead role in a film called Filmy Duniya and she also worked in few telugu films as a "item song". later she performed a handful of lead roles.
 Also, she has worked in many web series including Gandi Baat season 3 on Alt Balaji.